 Talent positioning microscope Videographer: More Talent than mouse in shot

+Talent adjusting eyepiece Videographer: More Talent than mouse in shot TEXT: Reapply ointment to hydrate eyes as necessary

+Shot of dilated pupil.

+Adjusting eyepiece to see the optic disc and retina.

 SCREEN: To be provided by Authors: Image(s) being acquired

-Talent adjusting eyepiece Videographer: More Talent than mouse in shot TEXT: Reapply ointment to hydrate eyes as necessary

 To measure vessel leakage, administer 100 microliters of 2% fluorescein subcutaneously at the back of the neck [1] and re-position the mouse such that the retina is center in the middle of the live image [2].